 To start, I would like to bust a myth: Fly reels are NOT only for storing lines!
 There’s a lot more they can do for you.
 And when you are catching a sizable fish, they are often the difference between you and the fish on your deck.
 That is why knowing how to choose a fly reel is mandatory for a successful angling career.

 Back in the day, anglers didn’t give fly reels much importance.
-I, for instance, chose the cheapest fly reel I could get my hands on, unaware of what wonders I was missing on.
+I, for instance, chose the cheapest fly reel I could get my hands on, unaware of what wonders I was missing.
 Fast forward to today; I cannot think of going on a fishing trip without my favorite one.

 How To Choose A Fly Reel? – Key Considerations